-Information and resources from past workshops are here.
-For details on upcoming workshops see the National page events
+Information and resources from a selection of past workshops are here.
+For details on upcoming workshops see events page

 Twelve collection holders shared their work with over 90 attendees.
 See a write up of the event here.